lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

         v_qSi v_qO v_qH
     fix myspec all reaxff/species 5 1 5 species.log element Si O H

-..  container:: justify

 Here, the :math:`+1\text{e}-10` was added to the denominator of the *variable qH* in order to avoid dividing by 0 at the beginning of the simulation.

-..  container:: justify

 Finally, let us create a loop with 10 steps, and create two hydrogen atoms at random locations at every step:

 ..  code-block:: lammps